emilianavt/VSeeFaceManual/README.md

 No, VSeeFace only supports 3D models in VRM format.
 While there are free tiers for Live2D integration licenses, adding Live2D support to VSeeFace would only make sense if people could load their own models.
 In that case, it would be classified as an "Expandable Application", which needs a different type of license, for which there is no free tier.
 As VSeeFace is a free program, integrating an SDK that requires the payment of licensing fees is not an option.

+#### <a name="eos"></a>I am using a Canon EOS camera and the tracking won't work.

+Try setting the camera settings on the VSeeFace starting screen to default settings.
+The selection will be marked in red, but you can ignore that and press start anyways.
+It usually works this way.

 #### Does VSeeFace support the Tobii eye tracker?

 No, VSeeFace cannot use the Tobii eye tracker SDK due to its its licensing terms.